etalab/geohisto/README.md

 If you’re only interested in generated data, check out the `exports` folder which contains CSV files related to [regions](exports/regions/) and [towns](exports/towns/).
 There is a dedicated documentation at these places.

+Note that files are written as sequences and must be parsed one line after another.

 ## Sources